bread-b4nk/FileTypeFetcher/README.md

 # FileTypeFetcher (FTF)
 Downloads desired filetypes from Common Crawl data

+by default we prioritize those with Content Types that signify the filetype over the extension, we store corresponding content types for file types in filetype_config.json

 # Contributing

 - Package installation uses [poetry](https://python-poetry.org/docs/basic-usage/), but this is subject to change in the future.